Belize Yoga Retreat

-YOUR GROUP: The group size ranges from 8 to 12 participants, 1-2 Wilderness Inquiry staff, and a local guide while in Guatemala.
+YOUR GROUP: The group size ranges from 8 to 12 participants and 1-2 Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.

 ACCOMMODATIONS: Throughout the trip we will be staying in local hotel.
 The accommodations are simple yet comfortable.
 Typically there are 2-4 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.
 We make every effort to ensure privacy and cleanliness.

 SINGLE TRAVELERS: If you are traveling alone you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-MEALS: Kick back and relax while all meals are made for you.
-You'll indulge in typical Belize fare, including fresh fish, chicken, and lots of fruit.
+MEALS: Meals are made for you.
+You'll enjoy in typical Belize fare, including fresh fish, chicken, and lots of fruit.
 The water in Belize is safe to drink from the tap and bottled water is readily available.
 We'll enjoy happy hours, but the purchase of alcoholic beverages is not included in the trip fees.

 Visitors to the Central American nation of Belize will encounter a beautiful paradise of lush tropical rainforests, an incredible variety of wildlife, wonderful beaches, and ancient Mayan ruins.